View and download our datasets

 The WIID collects and stores information on income inequality for developed, developing, and transition countries.
 The database, its documentation, as well as a data query and visualization app are available on this website.

-WIID4, released in December 2018, covers 189 countries (including historical entities), with over 11,000 data points in total.
-With the current version, the latest observations now reach the year 2017.
+The latest version of the WIID, released in December 2019, covers 201 countries (including historical entities), with over 11,000 data points in total.
+With the current version, the latest observations now reach the year 2018.
 Read more

 While microsimulation models are routinely used by researchers and policy makers in developed countries, few developing countries have access to such tools.
 Many of the developing countries are now building up their social protection systems and the financing of public spending will need to be increasingly based on domestic tax revenues.
 This project aims to make tax-benefit microsimulation models available to developing countries.
 Read more

 A SAM is a consistent data framework that captures the information contained in the national income and product accounts and a supply-use table (SUT), as well as the monetary flows between institutions.
 Since is an ex-post accounting framework, within its square matrix, total receipts must equal total payments for each account reported by the SAM.
-The required data is drawn from various sources and must therefore be compiled and made consistent.
+The required data is drawn from various sources and must, therefore, be compiled and made consistent.
 This process is valuable since it helps identify inconsistencies among statistical sources.
 For example, there are invariably differences between the incomes and expenditures reported in national household surveys and national accounts.
 SAMs are economy-wide databases which are used in conjunction with analytical techniques to strengthen the evidence underlying policy decisions.
-UNU-WIDER provides Social Accounting Matrices for South Africa, Mozambique, and Viet Nam.
+UNU-WIDER provides Social Accounting Matrices for South Africa and Mozambique.
 Read more